sunnythelucky/mole-game/README.md

 It is a perfect chance for you to feed them before they turn around and show their fluffy tail.

 ## Programming language
-`JavaScript` : practice data structure
+`JavaScript`: practice data structure

-`HTML` : simply structured HTML using `<div>` to divide each spaces for moles.
+`HTML`: simply structured HTML using `<div>` to divide each space for moles.

-`CSS` : practice different versions of mole's mood, cursors.
+`CSS`: practice different versions of the mole's mood, and cursors.

 ## Screenshot